pallets/quart/docs/how_to_guides/logging.rst

 Disabling/removing handlers
 ---------------------------

-The handlers attached to the quart loggers can be removed, the handlers are :attr:`~quart.logging.default_handler` and :attr:`~quart.logging.default_serving_handler` and can be removed like so,
+The handler :attr:`~quart.logging.default_handler` attached to the quart logger can be removed like so,

 .. code-block:: python

     from logging import getLogger
     from quart.logging import default_handler

-    getLogger('quart.app').removeHandler(default_handler)
+    getLogger(app.name).removeHandler(default_handler)